Here you are, minding your own business.

 I call this lovely thing, “the Monkey”.
 It jabbers and hoots like a monkey and it smells like one too.
 Only worse.

-Maybe my picture fits your creature too.
+Maybe my description fits your creature too.
 If not, just substitute your species in for the rest of the descriptions I’ll give you.
 I’m pretty sure they’ll still fit whether you imagine you’re carrying around a snake or a gargoyle, a gremlin or a gopher with a chainsaw.

 Meet your monkey